realXtend/doc/arch_article/simple.rst

 The generic EC architecture was proposed to the OpenSimulator core and accepted as the plan of record in December 2009 [adam-ecplan]_.
+The actual refactoring of OpenSimulator scene code to be built with EC has only been experimented a little, though.
-The implementation of EC for OpenSimulator is still in the early stage.
-However, EC can be utilized with the Naali client communicating with the OpenSimulator servers running the realXtend addon (modrex) in a limited fashion, as these servers still assume the hardcoded SL model, but developers using Naali can still add additional arbitrary client side functionality and have the data automatically stored and synchronized over the net via OpenSimulator.
+However, EC can be utilized with the Naali client communicating with the OpenSimulator servers running the realXtend addon (modrex) in a limited fashion.
+These servers still assume the hardcoded SL model, but developers using Naali can add additional arbitrary client side functionality and have the data automatically stored and synchronized over the net via OpenSimulator.
 Entity actions are currently not implemented in this Opensimulator realXtend addon.